BranchTaken/Hemlock/doc/design/types.md

 A function takes one or more parameters as input, causes zero or more effects (which must be explicit in the function type), and produces a value.
 Functions are conceptually curried, i.e. they can be reasoned about as a series of partial applications.
-Each partial application consumes one input and produces a continuation.
-Additionally, the final application optionally causes effects.
+Each partial application closes on one input.
+Additionally, the final application optionally causes effects as it computes the resulting value.
 In practice, function invocation is monolithic in the number of parameters provided, so partial application only comes into play when the program omits parameters from a call.

 ```hemlock
 # val sq: uns -> uns